dwightjack/stapes-ui/README.md

 	</script>

 This way the sandbox will match every `'.test-module'` element inside `'#main-panel'` and for each it'll instantiate `TestModule`.
+If no selector is provided, `document` will be used as the sandbox root element.

 To kill the sandbox just run: `sandbox.stop()`.
 This method will cycle throught active modules and run their `.destroy()` method if available.